lachand/Toccata/README.md

 npm install -g @angular/cli
 ```

-You also need to have a CHouchDB installed on your computer http://docs.couchdb.org/en/2.1.1/install/unix.html
+You also need to have a CouchDB installed on your computer http://docs.couchdb.org/en/2.1.1/install/unix.html

 ### CouchDB database

 You need to have a working CouchDB http://docs.couchdb.org/en/2.1.1/install/index.html with two database :
 - One named 'abcde' for data storage
 - One named 'user_list' for username storage

+## Development server

+Run `npm install --dev` to install all dependencies

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

 ### Connection between CouchDB and Toccata